olmallet81/GALGO-2.0/README.md

 # Encoding and Decoding Chromosomes
 GALGO is based on chromosomes represented as a binary string of 0 and 1 containing the encoded parameters to be estimated.
-The user is free to choose the number of bits N to encode the parameters (or genes) composing a chromosome within the interval [1,64].
+The user is free to choose the number of bits N to encode each one of the parameters (or genes) composing a chromosome within the interval [1,64].
+In the previous version of this library, this number had to be the same for all parameters to be estimated, in the new version 2.0 they can be encoded using a different number of bits.
 When initializing a population of chromosomes, a random 64 bits unsigned integer, we will call it X, will be generated for each parameter to be estimated, X being inside the interval [0,MAXVAL] where MAXVAL is the greatest unsigned integer obtained for the chosen number of bits.
 If the chosen number of bits to represent a gene is N, we will have:
 ```
 MAXVAL = 2^N - 1
 ```